perrycpf/unit-4-game/README.md

 The defender will perform counter attack, and its counter attack power will never change.

 No characters in the game can heal or recover health points.
+The health points will be flashing if it has dropped to 50 or less.

 A winning player should pick his/her player and defender one by one wisely by fighting an enemy with low counter attack power first.